🏭 Commodities 🌍 Europe

 📝 Asset Snapshot AI-generated

-Most-cited catalysts: Heat and drought damage wheat during grain-filling period (1×), Expectations of lower EU production forecasts in next WASDE (1×).
-Most-cited risk factors: Better-than-expected yields from other major exporters like Russia (1×), Large global wheat inventories absorbing supply shock (1×).
+Most-cited catalysts: Heat and drought damage wheat during grain-filling period (1×), Expectations of lower EU production forecasts in next WASDE (1×), European heat wave damaging wheat crops (1×).
+Most-cited risk factors: Better-than-expected yields from other major exporters like Russia (1×), Large global wheat inventories absorbing supply shock (1×), Ample global wheat stocks from prior harvests could offset losses (1×).

 Last updated: